temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 - [Set up a local development environment for developing Temporal Applications using Java](/getting_started/java/dev_environment/index.md)
 - Ensure you have Git installed to clone the project.
-- Download the sample application
+- Download the sample application source code

 ### ![](/img/icons/download.png) Download the sample